jrs0/hbr_models/arc_hbr.md

     * Contains secondary-care prescription information
 * **SWD** System-wide Dataset (BNSSG ICB)
     * Spans the time-period of the HIC
-    * Includes primary care patient attributes and activity
+    * Includes primary-care patient attributes and activity
     * Is of secondary importance, due to the more fine-grained information contained in the HIC, but may fill in gaps relating to some demographic information or comorbidities.

 The restriction to the Covid period may have implications for the use of the score in modelling bleeding risk.
-However, it does not have any bearing on prototying a tool for directly calculating the score, because the form of data (the definitions of the data fields) does not depend on the presence or absence of Covid.
+However, it does not have any bearing on prototyping a tool for directly calculating the score, because the form of data (the definitions of the data fields) does not depend on the presence or absence of Covid.

 ## ARC HBR Score Definition